22940dev/port-jarvis/content/notes/how-to-pull-request-fork-github/index.md

 {{< image src="images/step2.png" width="420" alt="Step 2" />}}

 ## 3. Track the original repository as a remote of the fork

+_This step is technically optional, but important if you plan to continue contributing to a project in the future, so we might as well..._

 Once you've forked a repository, changes to the original (or "upstream") repository are not pushed to your fork.
-We need to tell the new repository to follow changes made upstream to keep it fresh via [something called a `remote`](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
+We need to tell the new repository to follow changes made upstream to keep it fresh via [remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).

 Switch directories to the forked repository you just cloned and run the following commands.
 Replace the last part of the first line with the **original** repository clone URL — similar to the how you grabbed the URL in step 2, but this **isn't** the one with your username.